mhdfrk/LittleLemon/Readme.txt

 This project showcases the implementation of a backend API for a restaurant booking system.
 The API allows users to view menu items, make bookings, and manage user authentication.
 It's built using Django and Django REST framework, with JWT-based authentication for securing the API.

-## API Endpoints
+##API Endpoints

-- `/api/bookings/`: Retrieve, create, update, and delete bookings.
+- '/api/bookings/': Retrieve, create, update, and delete bookings.
-- `/api/menu-items/`: Retrieve menu items.
+- '/api/menu-items/': Retrieve menu items.
-- `/api/token/login/`: Obtain JWT token for authentication.
+- '/api/token/login/': Obtain JWT token for authentication.
-- `/api/token/refresh/`: Refresh JWT token.
+- '/api/token/refresh/': Refresh JWT token.

 ## Testing the API